temporalio/documentation/docs-src/go/project-structure.md

 The best practice is to group Workflows together, Activities together, and separate your Worker process into a standalone file.
 Often this happens respectively per use case, business process, or domain.

-For mono-repo style organizational techniques, consider a designated Workflow directory for each use case and place each Workflow in its own file, but also maintain a dedicated place for shared Activities.
+For monorepo-style organizational techniques, consider a designated Workflow directory for each use case and place each Workflow in its own file, but also maintain a dedicated place for shared Activities.

-For example your project structure could look like this:
+For example, your project structure could look like this:

 ```text
 /monorepo